Mojitoapplemint/ObsidianNote/Computer Science/AI & TensorFlow/Reinforcement Learning/Q-Learning.md

 # Bellman Equation
 Tells what new value to use as the Q-value for the action taken in the previous state
 - Relies on a both the old Q-value for the action taken in the previous state and what has been learned after moving to the next state(TD)
-- Includesa learning rate parameter $\alpha$ that defines how quickly Q-values are adjusted
+- Includes a learning rate parameter $\alpha$ that defines how quickly Q-values are adjusted
 $$Q^{new}(s_{t}, a_{t})=Q^{old}(s_{t},a_{t})+\alpha\cdot TD(s_{t},a_{t})$$